-- c. there is no reasonable prospect of the site being re-used for employment purposes over the plan period; or - the proposed use is residential and it can be acceptably accommodated, would make more effective use of the site and would not harm the economic development strategy of the plan; and - e. in relation to c. and d., the proposed use is compatible with the surrounding uses and is an appropriate use for the site. - 9.32.1 The established Employment Areas across the Borough represent very significant clusters of employers providing jobs and therefore need to be safeguarded.
-The jobs growth target set out in policy CS13 means that protecting against the loss of employment areas is important.
-Protecting employment areas for employment use also retains choice of locations across the Borough for businesses to locate in.
+The distribution of employment areas across the Borough means that they are accessible to all the main residential neighbourhoods, providing the possibility of job opportunities close to where people live.
+Protecting the employment areas for employment uses also retains choice of locations across the Borough for businesses to locate in.
 As consolidated employment areas, operational requirements such as 24 hour working or heavy goods access are also more likely to be capable of being met without adversely affecting the amenity of residential areas.
 Where compatible with adjacent uses, waste facilities could come forward on land within employment areas.

-- 9.32.2 The loss of employment land, whether in existing employment use or within a defined Employment Area, could affect the Council's ability to achieve its employment objectives and job targets.
-Land and buildings in employment use may also come under pressure from other forms of development that tend to have higher values such as retail, leisure and housing.
-As a general principle therefore, such land needs to be protected. - 9.32.3 Retail uses will not be permitted other than as small scale retailing ancillary to the main B class use.
-Ancillary uses are defined in terms of size of floorspace and there being a functional relationship with the main B class use.
-Ancillary retailing should be less than 10% of the floorspace or 200 sq. m net, whichever is the smaller. - 9.32.4 To demonstrate no reasonable prospect of re-use for employment purposes over the plan period, applicants will be required to produce evidence that the site has been marketed actively for a continuous period of at least twelve months from the date of the first advertisement for employment uses as appropriate to the site.
-Further information on the marketing requirement are set out in appendix 7. - 9.32.5 Ipswich Port plays a significant role in the Ipswich economy, handling over 3 million tonnes of cargo a year.
+- 9.32.5 Ipswich Port plays a significant role in the Ipswich economy, handling over 3 million tonnes of cargo a year.
 The extended West Bank handles primarily unitised cargo whereas the East Bank caters for bulk cargoes.
-Transport, freight and logistics have been identified by the New Anglia Local Enterprise Partnership as one of the key sectors which will drive the growth of the region in coming years.
+TranspPorts, freight and logistics have been identified by the New Anglia Local Enterprise Partnership as one of the key sectors which will drive the growth of the region in coming years.
 The Suffolk Growth Strategy 2013 also identifies that UK container traffic is likely to grow steadily over the next 15 years, as will opportunities arising through diversifying bulk-breaking and post-processing capabilities. - 9.32.6 Within Ipswich Port a number of consents exist under the Planning (Hazardous Substances) Act 1990 and the Dangerous Substances in Harbour Areas Regulations 1987.
 These consents and licences permit the handling and storage of hazardous substances.
 This will need to be taken into account in any development planned in the vicinity of these areas. - 9.32.7 References to employment uses in this policy and reasoned justification exclude retail uses.
 Appropriate employment-generating sui generis uses referred to in the policy include uses such as car showrooms with accompanying workshops and waste facilities and excludes any sui generis use which includes retail or leisure as anything other than an ancillary use.
 Small scale services could include small gyms or cafes (use classes D2 or A3) providing facilities targeted at people working in the area.
-All uses, whether temporary or permanent, will be expected to provide appropriate facilities on the site for employees. - 9.32.8 The Council recognises the importance of retaining existing employment uses and allowing for their growth and development where this can be accomplished without giving rise to serious environmental problems or unacceptable increases in traffic.
-Where employment uses are no longer appropriate to their surroundings or cannot reasonably expand further on their existing sites they will be encouraged to relocate within Employment Areas.
+All uses, whether temporary or permanent, will be expected to provide appropriate facilities on the site for employees.